 Customizable Digital Lessons

 If you haven’t heard of Frontier before, it’s a learning platform for schools with two modes: teacher-led lessons and student-led projects.
 Frontier’s lessons include curated multimedia resources that help students explore a guiding question.
-Each lesson can be customized and leveled to support the needs of students in a diverse classroom.
+Teachers can customize each lesson and level to support the needs of students in a diverse classroom.
 All of the lessons from the folks at Frontier align to state standards.
 There are even resources from popular core curriculums including EngageNY, Lucy Caulkins, Reading Wonders, and Journeys.

 I love resources that gives students access to different media and connect to big questions to help students wonder about the world.
 Some of Frontier’s most popular lesson topics include: How does deforestation affect our world?, What makes people want to revolt?, and How do germs help or harm us?
 You can get a full tour of a sample lesson from Frontier on this page.